-If that is the standard we, as early stage founders, are holding ourselves to, then I am getting the fuck out.
+If that is the standard we, as early-stage founders, are holding ourselves to, then I. Am.
+Out.

 These two environments, one of somebody figuring out how to start a business from scratch, and somebody literally placed on the top of the pile, are not comparable.
 In any sense.
 At all.
 Ever.

 What they have will not be attainable for 99.9% of us, and if you compare your achievements to theirs, be prepared for disappointment.